SaladTechnologies/salad-kitchen-docs/content/docs/troubleshooting/salad-app/186-how-to-unblock-salad-with-your-isp.md

 **Windows**

 1. Open the Start menu (or press the Windows key).
-2. Type “Network Status” and click through to your settings.
+2. Type "Network Status" and click through to your settings.
-3. Click on “Change Adapter Settings”.
+3. Click on "Change Adapter Settings".
 4. Right-click on your active network connection.
-5. Click on “Properties".
+5. Click on "Properties".
-6. Click on the table entry labeled “Internet Protocol Version 4 (TCP/IPv4)”.
+6. Click on the table entry labeled "Internet Protocol Version 4 (TCP/IPv4)".
-7. Click on “Properties.”
+7. Click on "Properties."
 (If you use IPv6, change those settings as well.)
-8. Click on “Use the following DNS server addresses”.
+8. Click on "Use the following DNS server addresses".
 9. Type in one of the public DNS server addresses below.

 ---